E-commerce

 • A clear and understandable title.

-• Trust-building elements: delivery, returns, guarantees, availability.
+• Trust-building elements: delivery, returns, warranties, availability.

 Why this also helps SEO

-Because a better product page helps the search engine understand the content, but also helps the user stay, compare, and buy.
+Because a better product page helps the search engine understand the content, but it also helps the user stay, compare, and buy.
 In e-commerce, SEO and conversion are closely linked.
 A more useful page can gain both visibility and commercial performance.

-Product structured data and merchant listings matter a lot.
+Product structured data and merchant listings matter a lot

-What they are used for
+What are they used for

-They help Google better understand price, availability, offers, reviews, shipping, or other product details.
+They help Google better understand the price, availability, offers, reviews, shipping, or other product details.
 They can improve your pages’ eligibility for certain rich presentations in the search and shopping ecosystem.

-E-commerce technical SEO: crawling, indexing, performance
+Technical e-commerce SEO: crawling, indexing, performance

 The most critical technical points

-• Manage filters and facets.
+• Management of filters and facets.

-• Loading speed and mobile experience.
+• Loading time and mobile experience.

 • Clear, usable HTML rendering.

-• Consistent sitemaps and internal links.
+• Sitemaps and consistent internal links.

-Why this has a direct impact
+Why this has a direct effect

 Informational content strengthens transactional SEO

-Why it is useful
+Why this is useful

 The effect on semantic authority